okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="delete" url="/idp/myaccount/emails/{id}" />

-Delete the current user's email information by id, only UNVERIFIED primary and secondary emails can be deleted.
+Deletes the current user's email information by ID.
+You can only delete UNVERIFIED primary and secondary emails.

 #### Required scope and role